Love Junk

-Love Junk is the debut album by Canadian power pop band The Pursuit of Happiness, released in 1988.
+Love Junk is the debut album by Canadian power pop band the Pursuit of Happiness, released in 1988.
 The album's biggest hit was "I'm an Adult Now", although "Hard to Laugh" and "She's So Young" were also notable singles in Canada.
 It is the most successful album by the band, being certified Platinum in Canada and selling 125,000 copies in the United States.
-Love Junk reached #28 on the RPM Canadian Albums Chart in 1989.
+Love Junk reached number 28 on the RPM Canadian Albums Chart in 1989.
 The album was the 12th best-selling Cancon album in Canada of 1989.

 Production

 The album was produced by Todd Rundgren and was recorded at Rundgren's Utopia Sound Studios in Lake Hill, New York.
-According to Rundgren, "The record was completed in about 10 days, start to finish — so quickly that some band members thought there might be something wrong with it."
+According to Rundgren, "The record was completed in about 10 days, start to finish—so quickly that some band members thought there might be something wrong with it."

-The 7" single for "She's So Young" contains a (non-album) b-side track called "Let My People Go" which was later released on the Sex and Food: The Best of TPOH compilation.
+The 7-inch single for "She's So Young" contains a (non-album) B-side track called "Let My People Go" which was later released on the Sex and Food: The Best of TPOH compilation.

 30th anniversary release

 To celebrate the 30th anniversary of Love Junk, the band released a remastered deluxe edition of the album through Universal Music Group Canada in September 2018.
-The Love Junk Deluxe Edition included remastered versions of the original 13 tracks, plus 13 rare & previously unreleased tracks, and was made available in both 2CD and 2LP versions, with the 2CD digipak including a 24-page booklet and the 2LP edition housed in a triple gatefold and including a special 12x12 LP-sized booklet.
+The Love Junk Deluxe Edition included remastered versions of the original 13 tracks, plus 13 rare and previously unreleased tracks, and was made available in both 2CD and 2LP versions, with the 2CD digipak including a 24-page booklet and the 2LP edition housed in a triple gatefold and including a special LP-sized booklet.
 Both editions included new liner notes, with interviews from both current and former members.
 The booklet also included many photographs, some of which had never been seen before.
-In support of the release, the band played several dates in Canada in late 2018 and in 2019, where they would play Love Junk in its entirety and in order, and then play several other favorites.
+In support of the release, the band played several dates in Canada in late 2018 and in 2019, performing Love Junk in its entirety followed by other favorites.